-Here, I see a necessity of change in the mindset.
 Such a shift in the thinking, values, and actions of all individuals and institutions worldwide calls for a long term societal effort to make environmental and sustainability concerns a central theme in all education, particularly for engineers, economists and business people.
-If we are to achieve a sustainable future, institutions of higher education must provide the awareness, knowledge, skills, and values that equip individuals to pursue life goals in a manner that sustains human and non-human well-being.
-This is critical since higher education prepares most of the professionals who develop, manage, teach in and influence society's institutions.
-It is, however, important to note that to the best of my knowledge to date, no engineering school has made design for the environment, industrial ecology, pollution prevention or the relationship of technological development to sustainability the cornerstone of engineering education.
-Here, the content of learning must embrace an interdisciplinary, systemic approach to address environmentally sustainable development on local, regional and global scales over short-, medium- and inter-generational time periods.
+If we are to achieve a sustainable future, higher education institutions must provide the awareness, knowledge, skills, and values that equip individuals to pursue life goals in a manner that sustains human and non-human well-being.
+It is critical since higher education prepares most professionals who develop, manage, teach-in and influence society's institutions.
+It is, however, essential to note that to the best of my knowledge to date, no engineering school has made design for the environment, industrial ecology, pollution prevention or the relationship of technological development to sustainability the cornerstone of engineering education.
+Here, I see a necessity for change in the mindset.
+Here, learning content must embrace an interdisciplinary, systemic approach to address environmentally sustainable development on local, regional and global scales over short-, medium- and intergenerational periods.